 D: Saddle Angle or Tilt

 Using a straight edge on top of saddle, measure saddle angle from horizontal.
 If the front end of the saddle is raised, record this upward sloping saddles as a positive number (+).
 Record downward sloping saddles with a negative number (-).

 E: Saddle fore-aft

 Drop a plum bob line from the saddle tip and measure distance from line to center of bottom bracket.
 It is easiest to tape line to saddle so it hangs from saddle end and extends freely toward the ground.

 G: Stem Length

 Measure center of the stem binder bolt to the center of the bars.

 H: Stem Angle

 Record the stem angle from horizontal.
-Especially on shorter stems, hold level finder so it is parallel to stem angle.
+Especially on shorter stems, hold angle finder so it is parallel to stem angle.
 In the stem is downward sloping, record as a negative number ( - ).
 It stem is upward sloping, record as a positive number ( + ).